 Psychodynamic psychotherapy with couples (D59C)

-This course will allow you to practice as a psychodynamic psychotherapist with couples, accredited by the British Psychoanalytic Council (BPC).
-It will provide you with the skills necessary for working therapeutically with couples in the NHS and as an independent practitioner.
+This course enables you to be registered with The British Psychoanalytic Council (BPC) and will allow you to practice as a psychodynamic psychotherapist with couples.
+It provides you with the skills for working therapeutically with couples in the NHS or as an independent practitioner.

 You will explore how partners choose each other, affect and relate to each other, as well as how couple relationships affect parenting and vice versa.

-On this course you will learn through theory seminars, clinical seminars, clinical practice and individual supervision.
-You will also be required to be in twice weekly personal therapy with a BPC registered psychoanalytic psychotherapist.
+You will learn through theory seminars, clinical seminars, clinical practice and individual supervision and be required to be in twice weekly personal therapy with a BPC registered psychoanalytic psychotherapist.

 You will attend a series of weekly seminars on psychodynamic theory, with a focus on how it applies to the couple relationship.

 Throughout the course you will attend a weekly clinical seminar where you will present your supervised clinical work.
-This forum will also allow you to consider issues of technique.
-In year two, there is a particular emphasis on the assessment of couples for psychotherapy.
+This forum will also allow you to consider for example, issues of technique, formulation, links between theory and practice.
+In year two, there is a particular emphasis on the assessment of couples for psychotherapy and some trainees will be able to have the experience of assessing a couple.

 The Couples Unit at the Tavistock is an established centre of excellence in couple work.
 The referrals it receives as an NHS clinic provide a wide range of clinical issues to learn from.
 You will be taught by clinician-tutors who have decades of experience with this diverse population.

-This course is for you if want to work with couples and deepen your understanding of psychodynamic theory and practice.
+This course is for those who want to work with couples and deepen your understanding of psychodynamic theory and practice.
 If you have already completed a clinical foundation course in psychodynamic psychotherapy equivalent to D58, then this course is the second part of the training for BPC accreditation.

 In order to undertake this course, we ask that you: